 - Applicants must have visited Israel.

-- Applicants are required to attend the full three-day Campus Fellowship leadership Seminar in the Summer, the full three-day College Summit in November and the full seven-day Alternative Winter Break in December.
+- Applicants are required to attend the full three-day Campus Fellowship Leadership Seminar in the Summer, the full three-day College Summit in November and the full eight-day Alternative Winter Break in December.

 - Applicants must hold a leadership role in a Jewish, pro-Israel or Greek Life organization.